agh-cs-imbeciles/p4-load-balancing/excercises/link_monitor_balancing/README.md

 metadata field which is subsequently used to perform forwarding.

 **Ingress Control**
-* The ingress control block looks very similar to the `basic` exercise.
-The only difference is that the `apply` block contains another condition to forward probe packets using the `egress_spec` field extracted by the parser.
-It also increments the `hdr.probe.hop_cnt` field.
+* The ingress control block is a bit different than link monitor excercise.
+The main difference is that in the `apply` block we may encounter tcp packet.
+There are also two new actions one is `tcp_lb_action`, which should be modified to perform load balancing.
+Worth mentioning is `tcp_lb_nhop_action` which sets next hop for L2 layer.

 **Egress Control**
 * This is where the interesting stateful processing occurs.
 It uses the